If you’re buying a franchise for the first time, it can be difficult to know where to start. Here’s our comprehensive guide to get you started.

 What’s the process of buying a franchise?

-Terms that the franchisor will reasonably expect include:
+Terms that the franchisor will expect include:

-- The right to monitor the performance of the franchisee
+- The right to monitor your performance

-- Limitations on the rights granted to the franchisee
+- Limitations on certain of your rights

-Terms which the franchisee will reasonable expect include:
+Terms which you will expect include:

 - A provision detailing the responsibility for marketing, advertising, and promotions